catalyst-cloud/python-openstack-odooclient/docs/managers/product-category.md

 name: str
 ```

-Name of the product category.
+The name of the product category.

+Not guaranteed to be unique, even under the same parent category.

 ### `parent_id`